 - Excess sand in Step #7 will thus be redistributed to low areas, and you will end up with an even surface.
 Tamp the sand down.
 Now it is time to begin laying the brick patio flooring -- for real.

 - Begin in a corner, pressing the bricks down into the sand.
 Make them abut as closely together as possible.
 Strike the bricks with a rubber mallet to settle them into the sand.

 - Take note when assembling supplies for this project that not all bricks are alike.
 You want "paving" bricks (also called "brick pavers"), specifically, for this project.
 They are designed for just this sort of job.
 Also be aware that not all bricks are exactly the same size.
-In the measurements that I am giving, I am assuming 4-inch x 8-inch bricks, about 2 inches thick.
-Brick pavers come in other sizes, but this size is easiest to work with.
+In the measurements given here, one is to assume that the bricks on hand for the project are 4 inches x 8 inches, and about 2 inches thick.
+Brick pavers come in other sizes, but this size is the easiest to work with.

 - Bricks can be laid in different patterns.
-For this patio project, I am suggesting that you use the basket weave pattern.
+For this patio project, let's use the basket weave pattern.

 - The basket weave pattern is elegant yet simple, requiring no cutting of bricks.
 All you have to do is make sure that you have selected a location suitable for a brick patio of the dimensions indicated in this tutorial (which is the purpose of the test run in Step #3 above).
 Avoiding having to cut bricks will save you in time, money, anxiety, and frustration.

 - Run a mason's line across your forms as you proceed, row by row, in laying your bricks.
 The mason's line will serve as a guide to indicate evenness.